 So so good.
 Amazingly good.
 Classic lasagna flavors, extra special from the cream and pesto, and even better with the layers and layers.
 My estimate is that there were about 30 layers in each jar.

-There isn't much to explain on this recipe, you guys know how to make meat sauce, pesto, and cream sauce already.
-When you make your pasta dough, roll it out as thin as your pasta roller will go.
+- Roll the pasta out as thin as your pasta roller will go.
 Then use the jar (I used 16oz wide mouth pint jars) as a cookie cutter to make your pasta rounds.
 It takes a ton of rounds to fill a jar.
-If you make a standard 3 flour 4 egg batch of pasta it will fill 3 jars, and that's WITH re-rolling out the scraps.
+If you make a standard 3 cup flour, 4 egg batch of pasta it will fill 3 jars, and that's WITH re-rolling out the scraps.